xiaolai/regular-investing-in-box/docs/en/README.md

 So, what should we do?
 We should do nothing!
 Never underestimate the power of the Daoist concept of "doing nothing".
 Actually, it's hard to find a better example than the the trading markets to illustrate its power.

 Scary headlines attract more eyeballs, so the media makes a bigger deal of large price drops than it does of large increases.
 The media always prefers to report bad news instead of good news.
 Aside from the fact that bad news attracts more viewers and readership, reporting bad news is also a better fit for the media's self image.
 After all, if the media reports good news about a person or company, people tend to suspect that they are kissing up to someone.
-The April 2017 event on the United Airlines flight (bad news) was widely reported, and stories about Warren Buffett losing \$20 million on his United stock (bad news) were all over the place, but no one wrote an article about how Warren Buffett's overall airline stock holdings rose by more than \$100 million that day.
+The April 2017 event on the United Airlines flight (bad news) was widely reported, and stories about Warren Buffett losing \$20 million on his United stock (bad news) were all over the place, but no one wrote an article about how Warren Buffett's overall airline stock holdings rose by more than \$140 million that day.

 Frequent traders always seem to make a big deal out of nothing.
 This is understandable, because they are always looking at price fluctuations, so their mood fluctuations are much more extreme than long-term holders.
 Whenever prices go down, you will see them in chat groups and forums all over the Internet screaming, "It's crashing!"
 But when the price goes back up just as much, they seem to have disappeared.
 Why is this?

 Behavioral psychologists would explain it this way: people hate loss, and the pain of losing a dollar is much greater than the pleasure of gaining a dollar, so even when the price goes up just as much, those people don't get as excited.
 This explanation makes sense, but I also have another more realistic explanation:

 >The people running around screaming "crash!" can't handle the price dropping.
-They almost certainly were so terrified that they sold all of their holdings after the price dropped.
+They were almost certainly so terrified that they sold all of their holdings after the price dropped.
 When they price went back up, they'd either lost all of their money or exited the market, so they didn't have anything to get excited about.
-Just like in a ghost story, if they were screaming in another world, the people in this world had no way to hear them.
+Just like in a ghost story, it's as if they were screaming in another world, and the people in this world had no way to hear them.

 The vast majority of people who jump into the market for the first time don't understand investing strategy.
 Actually, they don't have any strategy, and their reason for entering the market is that they have seen the good days that others have had.
 But the core reason why most people end up quietly leaving the market is that there are always more bad days than good.
 The reason why the market still goes up in the long term, despite having more bad days than good, is that, in aggregate, the gains of the good days greatly exceed the losses of the bad days.
 The problem is that most people have a natural tendency to want to make decisions based on current events, and it's only the few people who have received good education about investing and practiced it over the long term who are able to truly gain the skill of macro observation based on a long-term perspective.